-Fig. 28.
 James Grundl demonstrating a model of Lady Godiva during Family Days of 1965.
 The chart in the background represents a superprompt-critical burst in which a power of ten billion watts is attained very briefly.

-Fig. 29.
 Seeing the Lady Godiva replica off to the Smithsonian Institution.
 James Grundl, master of ceremonies and instigator, has his back to the camera.
-Others, left to right, are Thomas Wimett, Roger White, Robert Wagner, Robert Keepin, David Barton, Lewis Osborn, Arthur Usner, Manuel Diaz, and Donald Peterson.
+Others, left to right, are Roger White, Robert Keepin, David Barton, Lewis Osborn, Arthur Usner, Manuel Diaz, and Gordon Hansen.

-Fig. 30.
-Big Ten, the all-uranium-metal assembly with core averaging 10% U. Behind is Gordon Hansen of Group Q-14, and in foreground is Jerry Koelling who left to join Group WX-8.
+Big Ten, the all-uranium-metal assembly with core averaging 10% uranium-235.
+Behind is Gordon Hansen of Group Q-14. and in foreground is Jerry Koelling who left to join Group WX-8.

-Fig. 31.
-Robert Keepin showing the Pajarito Cockcroft-Walton to visitors escorted by Henry Motz, then P-Division Leader.
-At present, the accelerator is operated by Group Q-14, and Keepin is the Program Manager for Safeguards Affairs.
+Robert Keepin showing the Pajarito Cockcroft-Walton accelerator to visitors escorted by Henry Motz, P.Division Leader.
+At present, the accelerator is operated by Group Q-2, and Keepin is the Associate Q.Division Leader for Nuclear Safeguards and Director of Nuclear Safeguards Programs.

 Fig. 32.
-Carl Henry, when Q-2 Group Leader, and Gary Worth of that Group evaluating a radiation monitor for detecting fissile materials at plant exit points.
+Carl Henry, $Q\cdot 2$ Group Leader, and Gary Worth of that Group evaluating a radiation monitor for detecting fissile materials at plant exit points.

-Fig. 33.
 The Plasma Cavity Assembly with gas core simulated by Rover fuel.
-The thick beryllium reflector consists of Rover reactor components.
-Shown left to right are William Bernard, George Jarvis, Carl Schwenk of NASA, Herbert Helmick, and Gordon Hansen.
+The thick beryllium reflector consists of Rover-reactor components.
+Shown, left to right, are William Bernard, George Jarvis, Carl Schwenk of NASA, Herbert Helmick, and Gordon Hansen.

 Fig. 34.
-Fission-pumped laser with Godiva 1V as a source.
+Fission-pumped laser with Godiva IV as a source.
 Herbert Helmick is checking the setup.